easolhq/easolhq.github.io/docs/guides/site_styles/index.md

 nav_order: 3
 ---

-Site Styles is where creators and developers can define colours, fonts and custom CSS.
+**My Site > Style** is where creators and developers can define colours, fonts and custom CSS.

 ## Colours
-The default colours can be defined in this section through a colour picker and later in a dropdown throughout the pages' blocks.
-These colours are:
+Four palette colours are defined here.
+These colours are used as default throughout the theme, and will also be available as 'Palette colours' in any colour picker when editing the site.
 - Primary colour - main design colour, predominantly used across the website and applied by default to main actions
 - Secondary colour - secondary colour, used in background in some elements and for buttons with secondary actions
 - Site background colour - the site's (body) background colour